happyren/happyren.github.io/_posts/2019-05-11-secure-deployment-of-mysql-on-aws.md

 ### Database User Setup

-For demo purpose, let's create a table for bank usage and two tables one named account the other named vendor_account.
-We can then create a database user to use this database, for example, we grant an accountant to view all vendor_account data.
+For demo purpose, let's create a table for bank usage and two tables, one named account the other named vendor_account.
+We can then create a database user to use this database.
+For example, we grant an accountant to view all vendor_account data.

-> Here is where we should be very careful about *the least privilege principle*, do not let any user to gain authorization for access beyond their needs. eg the accountant is authorized to read vendor_account table, so no write to vendor_account, and no access to account.
+> Here is where we should be cautious about *the least privilege principle*, do not let any user gain authorisation for access beyond their needs.
+E.g., the account is authorised to read vendor_account table, so no write to vendor_account, and no access to the account.
 Detailed grant usage is [here](https://dev.mysql.com/doc/refman/5.7/en/grant.html).

 ```shell
 mysql> CREATE USER 'accountant'@'localhost' IDENTIFIED BY 'MID)!c1DP@!<:D!@{';